WebAssembly/component-model/design/mvp/Binary.md

 * Validation rejects `resourcetype` type definitions inside `componenttype` and `instancettype`.
 Thus, handle types inside a `componenttype` can only refer to resource types that are imported or exported.
-* Validation requires the all types used in the type of an export are introduced by an `exportdecl` (not an `importdecl`).
+* Validation requires all types used in the type of an export are introduced by an `exportdecl` (not an `importdecl`).
 * The uniqueness validation rules for `externname` described below are also applied at the instance- and component-type level.